Adishar93/OthelloAI/README.md

 ## About the Project

-In this project, I developed an Othello AI bot based on the Min-Max algorithm with Alpha-Beta pruning.
+In this project, I developed an Othello AI bot based on the Mini-Max algorithm with Alpha-Beta pruning.
 The goal was to create an intelligent bot capable of making strategic moves to outperform opponents within a limited time frame.

 ### Achievements